PsyUma/PirateNFTClub/index.md

 ## Why should you buy our NFTs
 - Our NFTs are not just collectibles, they can be used in the P2E game we will be launching
-- We have a skilled group leading our projects
+- We will be launching tools and utilities for NFT minting, owners of our NFTs will have unlimited access to resources.

 ### Our Pirate NFTs
 We are launching our NFTs on Opensea: [PirateNFTClub](https://opensea.io/PirateNFTClub)